fermyon/developer/content/spin/spin-oci.md

 ## Conclusion

 Congratulations on completing this tutorial!
 You have now successfully built, pushed, pulled, and run a Spin app using GHCR.
-Behind the secenes, Spin uses [OCI Artifacts](https://github.com/opencontainers/artifacts) project to distribute Spin apps across container registries.
+Behind the scenes, Spin uses [OCI Artifacts](https://github.com/opencontainers/artifacts) project to distribute Spin apps across container registries.
 To learn more about how this feature works, take a look at [our proposal](https://github.com/fermyon/spin/blob/main/docs/content/sips/008-using-oci-registries.md) and [the implementation](https://github.com/fermyon/spin/pull/1014).

 ## Next Steps